top of page

 32[109]:2 the Lord dwelleth in men that love peace; for to Him peace is dear; but from the contentious and them that are given up to wickedness He keepeth afar off.
 Restore therefore to Him your spirit whole as ye received it.

-Knowing this let us set our minds to peace and avoid contention and being given to wickedness so we may have peace which the Lord dwells in.
+• Knowing this, let us set our minds to peace, avoiding contention and being given to wickedness so we may have that peace in which the Lord dwells.
 Our good works truly make him happy.
 He beseeches us through John to do well:

 Acts of John 106